-Within Teamwork Projects, you convert tasks into subtasks of other tasks.
+Within Teamwork, you can convert tasks into subtasks of other tasks in your project.

 You can change them quickly by either drag and drop, or using a keyboard shortcut.